Caviar has long been a delicacy reserved for the upper echelons of society, but in the 21st century, things have changed.

 Sustainable aquaculture practices have become mainstream in recent years, and the global production of caviar has gone into overdrive to meet big demands.

 With small producers mastering new techniques all over the world, caviar is more accessible to the masses than ever before.

-While you can still pay hundreds of dollars for an ounce of the finest caviar, there are plenty of affordable options available that still pack a ton of exciting flavors and textures.
+While you can still pay hundreds of dollars for an ounce of the finest caviar, there are plenty of affordable types of caviar available that still pack a ton of exciting flavors and textures.

-Trying to find the world’s most expensive caviar is like looking for the priciest sports car or private jet on the planet.
+Trying to find the world’s most expensive, high-quality caviar is like looking for the priciest sports car or private jet on the planet.
 There will always be something more prestigious, more desirable, and with a bigger price tag.
 At a certain point, it’s not about quality— it’s about exclusivity.